 Pochaiv Monastery, Percheska Lavra Monastery,

 St. Michael’s Cathedral, the Kociv Market and tour the major cities of Lviv and Kyiv.

 The trip lasts for 16 days, which includes a day for orientation and a day for

 debriefing in South Bound Brook, NJ.

-Follow the new 2013 team on our Facebook page
+Read about the 2013 team on our Facebook page